einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/final-exam.md

 ## Policies & Make‑ups

+* If you require a **testing accommodation**, official documentation must be commuicated well in advance to the instructor in order to arrange an equitable setup.
 * Make‑ups are generally not possible and are considered **only** in rare circumstances with prompt communication and well-documented reasons per course policies.

 ---

 ## List of Topics, Terms